BooleanFunctionalSynthesis/c2syn/README.md

 To run:

-To run c2syn use the following command ${PATH-TO-c2syn}/c2syn benchmark.qdimacs
+To run c2syn use the following command ${PATH-TO-c2syn}/c2syn {benchmark-name}.qdimacs
+To verify the {benchmark-name}.syn.blif file use:
+    ${PATH-TO-c2syn}/verify {benchmark-name}.qdimacs {benchmark-name}.syn.blif {benchmark-name}_varstoelim.txt

+Please see the script test/runc2syn for more details.

+Known issues:

+1. The generated synNNF file ({benchmark-name}.syn.blif) can be quite large.
+In this case, we are currently unable to verify these files as they are too big for ABC to read them.